All Articles/

 Romex's new Tulsa Pest Intelligence Hub combines real FieldRoutes treatment data with research from Oklahoma State University Extension, the CDC, and the EPA — so you can see what's happening with pests in the Tulsa metro.

-Tulsa's position in Green Country — where the Ozark foothills meet the prairie — creates a pest environment that's surprisingly different from Oklahoma City, just 100 miles to the southwest.
-Tulsa's higher rainfall, denser tree canopy, and proximity to the Arkansas River create ideal conditions for moisture-dependent pests that thrive in the metro's older neighborhoods.
+Tulsa's unique location in Green Country — where the Ozark foothills meet the prairie — creates a pest environment unlike any other in Oklahoma.
+With higher annual rainfall, a dense tree canopy, and proximity to the Arkansas River, Tulsa provides ideal conditions for moisture-dependent pests like termites, mosquitoes, and cockroaches.
+These factors, combined with the city's older neighborhoods, make pest management a critical concern for homeowners and businesses alike.

 Real Data from Tulsa-Area Treatments

-1. FieldRoutes Treatment Records: Every number comes from Romex Pest Control's service platform — treatments across Tulsa, Broken Arrow, Jenks, Bixby, Owasso, Sand Springs, and the surrounding metro.
+1. FieldRoutes Treatment Records: Data from Romex Pest Control's service platform, encompassing treatments across Tulsa, Broken Arrow, Jenks, Bixby, Owasso, Sand Springs, and surrounding areas.

-2. Authoritative Research: Health risks and seasonal predictions from Oklahoma State University Extension, the CDC, the EPA, and the NPMA Bug Barometer® forecast.
+2. Authoritative Research: Insights from trusted sources like Oklahoma State University Extension, the CDC, the EPA, and the NPMA Bug Barometer® forecast.

 What Makes Tulsa's Pest Pressure Unique